michael-ortiz/aws-on-call-notifier/README.md

-Services used:
+**Services used and what they are used for:**

 * **Cloud Watch Events**

-  Invokes Lambda by using a Cron Schedule.
+  Invokes the notification Lambda by using a Cron Schedule.

 * **Lambda**

-  Fetches schedule information and user information to send the notifications.
+  Fetches schedule informationn for the current date.
+If there is a Schedule Item, user information will be fetched, which then triggers the notification process to notify the employee or user.

 * **DynamoDB**

-  Stores Users and Schedule for on-call.
+  Stores User information and schedule data for on-call.

 * **SES**

-  AWS Service to send emails.
+  AWS Service used to send email notifications.

 * **SNS**

-  AWS Service to send notifications.
-In our case, SMS text messages.
+  AWS Service used to to send text messages (SMS) notifications.